| The Baron Moves NorthAn excerpt from, "Baron Letters - Germany's Nelson?" by Lady

 their losses better probably than Admiral J[ellic]oe did himself, but that would

+change in moments.
 The last two KGV class BBs had turned away and were mere seconds from disengaging

 and disappearing into the night.
 The baron long had vowed not to let crippled